Communication from the Federal Public Service Foreign Affairs: Rights of Belgian citizens in the context of Brexit

 Click here if you are a British national who resides in Belgium under a special identity card from the Protocol Directorate

-Given the current uncertainties surrounding Brexit and the impossibility to predict which scenario will apply, the information on this website is susceptible to evolve in light of political events.
-Nor can this information be considered as legal advice, that neither the Belgian Foreign Office nor the Belgian Embassy in London are in a position to provide.
+Given the current uncertainties surrounding Brexit, the information on this website is susceptible to change in light of political events.
+This information does not constitute legal advice, which neither the FPS Foreign Affairs nor the Belgian Embassy in London are in a position to provide.

-We draw your attention to the fact that, in the case of a "no deal", any decision concerning the rights of Belgians to travel to, settle in or stay in the United Kingdom will be the sole responsibility of the British authorities.
+We draw your attention to the fact that, in the event of a 'no deal', any decision concerning the rights of Belgians to travel to, settle in or stay in the United Kingdom will be the sole responsibility of the British authorities.

 - Practical suggestions for Belgians living in the United Kingdom

-- Q&A: What will be the impact of Brexit for me?
+- FAQ: What will be the impact of Brexit for me?

 - Useful links